Expert Guide for your Antique Clock Care

 Antique Clock Care

-1. It’s ok to move the hour hand (gently and if it is hard to move stop) to set time or correct bell ring but NEVER move the minute hand other than clockwise.
-Moving it counter-clockwise your antique clock will damage your the mechanism of your antique clock for home.
+1. It’s ok to move the hour hand (gently and if it is hard to move stop) to set time or correct bell ring but NEVER move the minute hand other than clockwise for vintage shelf clocks or any vintage style clock.
+Moving it counter-clockwise your antique mantelpiece clock will damage your the mechanism of your antique clock for home.
+This also holds true for any vintage stye clock, providing it is a mechanical vintage clock.

 Another method of setting the correct bell chime is to move the minute hand to the 11 and then back to the 9 until the clock strikes properly.
-Generally, for the best antique clock care, be sure to set the time by only using the minute hand, stopping slowly just before the hour and half hour, giving the bell a chance to set up.
+Generally, for the best care of vintage clocks, be sure to set the time by only using the minute hand, stopping slowly just before the hour and half hour, giving the bell a chance to set up.

 2. Do not move any antique table top clock, or other type, with the pendulum attached and swinging freely.
-Remove it first.
+The best care for antique clock is to remove it first.
 Otherwise you will damage your timepiece.

 3. Never put a marble clock on its side as they are cemented together and built to stand erect.
-This is not good antique clock care, when it breaks. 🙂
+This is not good vintage clock care, as it may cause breaks in the marble. 🙂

-4. Wind yours every five to six days (so it does not become sluggish in 7th or 8th day) and wind both of the holes on it until they are tight.
+4. Wind antique mantel clocks every five to six days (so it does not become sluggish in 7th or 8th day) and wind both of the holes on it until they are tight.
 Despite the common saying, you CANNOT overwind your 19th Century antique mantel clock.

-6. Don’t be intimidated, as pendulums were typically designed to be set up and maintained by their owners without the benefit of an expert to insure the best antique clock care.
-Remember, if you care for yours, it will outlive YOU!
+6. Don’t be intimidated, as pendulums were typically designed to be set up and maintained by their owners without the benefit of an expert to insure the best antique old clock care.
+Remember, if you care for your antique shelf clock, it will outlive YOU!

 antique clock care and set up

-Your most important tool in your antique clock care kit will be a small, inexpensive pocket level for caring antique clock.
+Your most important tool in your antique clock care kit will be a small, inexpensive pocket level for accurate antique mantel clock care.
 With this you will need to make sure that wherever you position yours, that the surface is very level, especially from left to right.

 If it is a multi-level tall clock, then put the level on top layer as well.
 The swing of the pendulum which hangs down and swings from right to left will be affected if it is not level and it will prevent your antique and vintage clock from running well, if at all.

-The front to back level should also be reasonably level because you do not want the pendulum resting on the bell or back wall or it will not run, but not necessarily exact level.
+The front to back level of your fireplace clock vintage or otherwise, should also be reasonably level because you do not want the pendulum resting on the bell or back wall or it will not run, but it is not necessary to be an exact level.
 Next is placing the pendulum on the rod.

 Moving the rod in your antique clock upwards may displace it.
 Once done you can either gently lift the clock just a bit on its end and gently down again, or move the pendulum to start it swinging.
-You will then be listening for an even tick tock. a tick tock that is uneven means that your timepiece is not level and will stop sooner than later.
+You will then be listening for an even tick tock.
+A tick tock from your French clock or American clock that is uneven means that your mantel clock is not level and will stop sooner than later.
+By remembering these steps, you will insure that you have the best antique clock care, without hiring an expert.

 RARE CLOCKS Time Adjustments (Beat)

-A timepiece out of beat is a cause of poor time keeping.
+A mantel clock out of beat is a cause of poor time keeping.
 An even beat or tick is the sign of a well running old clock.
-A limping or uneven tick is the sign of a sick one mantel clock.
-The tick tock should be even in a well running one.
+A limping or uneven tick is the sign of sick mantel clocks.
+For the best antique clock care, the tick tock should be even in a well running one.

 Should the tick tock not be even and yours is not continuing to run, you will need to do the following: If you are a beginner and if your vintage clock is not level, you can adjust the side up that your level indicates with coins, shims, washers, etc. so as to raise it to become even from side to side of your shelf clock.